 - Try serving your orange sorbet in hollowed-out orange cups.
 This is a great way to utilize the peel if you are juicing fresh oranges.
 Cut the oranges in half and carefully hollow out all the flesh, leaving the skins intact.
 Pop them in the freezer to help preserve their shape.
 Then scoop the fresh sorbet into the oranges and serve.

 - Don’t forget to think about your ice cream freezer ahead of time.
-Many home ice cream freezers has a bowl that needs to be frozen for at least 12 hours prior to making ice cream.
+Many home ice cream freezers have a bowl that needs to be frozen for at least 12 hours prior to making ice cream.
 Plan a day ahead.
 If you try to freeze ice cream in a freezer that isn’t completely cold, it won’t set up properly.

 - Although the syrup and Grand Marnier will help with texture, citrus sorbets tend to become very hard when they are left in the freezer.

 - If you don’t have Grand Marnier on hand, almost any hard liquor will do.
-I prefer using good vodka, because it has a fairly neutral flavor and won’t be noticeable in a big batch of sorbet, or a fruit-flavored liquor.
+We prefer using good vodka because it has a fairly neutral flavor and won’t be noticeable in a big batch of sorbet, or a fruit-flavored liquor.